 Before we went to the jetty, we had breakfast at Chong Kok coffeeshop, an old-school coffeeshop which dates back to 1940s and is famous for its roti bakar, kaya bakar toast and a very long-queue nasi lemak stall right in front of the coffeeshop.

 After breakfast, we made our way to the ferry.
 It is about 15 mins from Chong Kok Coffeeshop.
 We chose Alibaba Pulau Ketam ferry to cross to the Crab Island.
 The ferry leaves every hour starting from 7.30am.
 The last ferry to leave Pulau Ketam is at 6pm.
 Remember to buy return tickets as they are cheaper (RM18 per adult) when bought together.
 We chose to sit at the upper deck as it was cooling and breezy.

 This is the Pulau Ketam fishing village.
 Most of the houses are painted in vibrant colours.

 The huge K E T A M signboard greeted us once we stepped into the island.
 This photo is all the adults in our groups.
 There are 4 teenagers too.

-As soon as we walked into the island, we were ‘welcomed’ with the honking of motorbikes and the ringing of bicycle bells.
+As soon as we walked into the island, we were ‘welcomed’ by the honking of motorbikes and the ringing of bicycle bells.
 The bikes are the only mode of transportation on this island as the streets are very narrow.
 Tourists have to rent bicycles or electric motorbikes to go round the island.
-Walking would be quite exhausting because of the heat.
-Unless you are there before 9am and cover the whole island by 12pm.
+Walking would be quite exhausting because of the heat, unless you are there before 9am and cover the whole island by 12pm.
 We rented the bikes to go around.

 It was a good exercise for all of us.
 A very fun day cycling around and stopping to take photos.
 That was until the heat becomes unbearable at around 1pm.
 We have to learn to balance ourselves while cycling on the narrow roads and make way for incoming vehicles.

 One of the many temples in Pulau Ketam.
 I believe the residents are Taoist judging from the many temples here.